What are coronaviruses?

-The illness is still being studied.
-So far, we know that common symptoms include fever, headache, chills (including "rigors" - chills with shaking), fatigue, cough, sore throat, muscle aches, shortness of breath and difficulty breathing.
+Common symptoms include fever, headache, chills (including "rigors" - chills with shaking), fatigue, cough, sore throat, muscle aches, shortness of breath and difficulty breathing.
 These symptoms are not limited to COVID-19.
 Respiratory illnesses and pneumonia caused by other organisms (including bacteria) and other viruses (such as influenza) can also cause these symptoms.
-Other less common symptoms of COVID-19 include nausea and diarrhoea.
-Loss of the sense of smell and taste has also been described.
+Other less common symptoms of COVID-19 include nausea and diarrhoea, and loss of the sense of smell and taste.
 Conjunctivitis (pink eyes due to inflammation of the lining of the eyeball) and rashes have also been reported in some cases.